abhaysrivastav/abhaysrivastav.github.io/blogs/designconcepts.md

   It increases the speed of data retrieval from a table.
   * **Horizontal Sharding**:

   In this approach, partitioning is used to divide the table into multiple tables, by splitting the data row-wise.
-There are 2 strategies available :
+There are 2 strategies available:
     1) Key-range based sharding :
        In key-range based sharding, the data is divided into ranges based on the values of the sharding key.
 Each range is assigned to a different shard.
 For example, if we are sharding based on user ID, users with IDs from 1 to 1000 might be stored in one shard, while users with IDs from 1001 to 2000 might be stored in another shard.
 This approach makes it easy to perform range queries.